miconazole vaginal (generic name)

 What is this medicine?MICONAZOLE (mi KON a zole) is an antifungal medicine.
 It is used to treat yeast infections of the vagina.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

 How should I use this medicine?This medicine is for use in the vagina.
 It may also be applied to the external areas of skin around the vagina to decrease itching and discomfort.
 Do not take by mouth.
 Read package directions carefully before using.
 Wash hands before and after use.
 Use this medicine at bedtime, unless otherwise directed by your doctor.
 Do not use your medicine more often than directed.
 Do not stop using this medicine except on your doctor's advice.

 Talk to your pediatrician regarding the use of this medicine in children.
 This medicine is not approved for use in children under 13 years old.

 What if I miss a dose?If you miss a dose, use it as soon as you can.
 If it is almost time for your next dose, use only that dose.
 Do not use double or extra doses.

 What may interact with this medicine?

-What should I watch for while using this medicine?Tell your doctor or health care professional if your symptoms do not start to get better within a few days.
+What should I watch for while using this medicine?Tell your doctor or health care professional if your symptoms do not start to get better within 3 days or if they last longer than 7 days.